You handed out hundreds of business cards last year... Take a guess how many are still in someone's possession right now.

 Most contractors reprint paper cards 2-3 times per year (new number, new services, ran out, design update).
 At $60-100 per run of 500, that's $180-300/year on paper cards.
 A digital card eliminates reprinting entirely — any changes are instant and free.

-The Callback Multiplier
+The Repeat Work Multiplier

 Common Objections (And Honest Answers)